itsjunetime/smserver/README.md

 - Ability to permanently change passwords and default values
 - Background operation of server for unlimited time, with screen on or off
 - Ability to set custom css rules for easy web interface customization
-- More-than-stock accurate search API
+- Easy to use and very customizable search API
 - Sending and viewing of read receipts
 - Easy switching between Light, Dark, and Nord themes
 - Typing indicators when other party starts composing